ebi-uniprot/uniprot-manual/help/api_queries.md

 ### 1.2 Large number of results: use pagination

-When there are a large number of results to fetch it is advisable to use "pagination" which means fetching batches of results one at a time.
+When there are a large number of results to fetch it is advisable to use [pagination](https://www.uniprot.org/help/pagination) which means fetching batches of results one at a time.
 This is preferable to streaming because:

 1. Small memory footprint: if the search result data exceeds your computer's memory, downloading by streaming this at once will cause your Python script to crash.
 Pagiation will only load a subset of the results into your memory at once.
 2. Robust to connection issues: if when downloading by streaming the connection is interrupted, the download will need to be completely restarted.
 When working with pagiation, each batch can be reattempted from the point of failure without requiring to restart.